-The water delivered to your tap meets all EPA and State of Nevada drinking water health standards.
-It undergoes a multistage treatment process and is rigorously tested daily.
+The water delivered to your tap meets all U.S. Environmental Protection Agency (EPA) and State of Nevada drinking water health standards.
+It undergoes a multi-stage treatment process and is rigorously tested daily.
 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised people, such as those with cancer undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Immunocompromised people such as people with cancer undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice from their health care providers about their drinking water.

 The EPA/CDC has guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants.
 More information about these and other contaminants and potential health effects can be obtained by calling the Safe Drinking Water Hotline at (800) 426-4791.
-We test for Cryptosporidium weekly in both our source water and treated water.
+We test for Cryptosporidium bi-weekly in both our source water and treated water.
 Cryptosporidium can be present in the Truckee River, but has not been found in the treated water that goes to your tap.